pbklink/motif-core/etc/motif-core.api.md

     static readonly typeId = DataMessageTypeId.ZenithServerInfo;
 }

-// Warning: (ae-missing-release-tag) "ZenithSessionKickedOffDataMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ZenithSessionFinishedDataMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ZenithSessionKickedOffDataMessage extends DataMessage {
+export class ZenithSessionFinishedDataMessage extends DataMessage {
     constructor();
     // (undocumented)
+    code: Integer;
+    // (undocumented)
+    reason: string;
+    // (undocumented)
-    static readonly typeId = DataMessageTypeId.ZenithSessionKickedOff;
+    static readonly typeId = DataMessageTypeId.ZenithSessionFinished;
 }

 // Warning: (ae-missing-release-tag) "ZenithStaticInitialise" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)